pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 If you want to avoid docking, press `Ctrl`/`Cmd` button before releasing the mouse button.
 The new configuration will be used until you reset or change it.

+Tabs in notebooks can also be **split vertically or horizontally**.
+Click and hold the mouse on the tab and drag it to the location you want it to split to until the light blue color appears showing the proposed split.
+Release the mouse to fix the split.
+Some of the auxiliary panels can be **pulled out** of the notebook.
+For example, click and hold the mouse on the tab of the Markers panel and drag it out of the notebook.
+When you release the mouse, the panel will become a standalone window that you can then re-position and dock as described earlier in this section.

 ## Move windows without docking them

 `Ctrl-Drag`/`Cmd-Drag` will move the window without trying to dock it.